 KIDS in the GAME’s Mission

-There are lots of reasons kids are on the sidelines—like school budget cuts, too much screen time and the professionalization of youth sports.
+There are many reasons kids are on the sidelines today.
+Our kids, families, and communities are feeling the impact from school budget cuts, too much screen time, increase in registration dues, and the professionalization of youth sports.

-- They get an opportunity for respectful mentoring from an adult outside their families.
+- They get an opportunity for respectful mentoring from an adult or peer leader, other than their family.

-- Communities are strengthened as people rally around youth programs, collaborating and helping out more.
+- Communities are strengthened as families, schools, and peers rally around youth programs, collaborating and helping out.

 - Problems and costs related to childhood obesity go down.

-- Kids discover newfound abilities, confidence and a desire to be physically active for life.
+- They discover newfound abilities, build confidence, and a grow their desire to be physically active in life.

 Let ‘Em Play

-- Pass Program — direct financial assistance to families.
-We pay registration fees for kids’ athletic activities.
+- The Pass — direct financial assistance to families to get their kids off the sidelines (couch) and into the game!
+We support families by paying registration fees for kids’ recreational athletic activities.